true-datura/FirePizz/README.md

 ### Prerequisites

-You must install python, python-dev and some libs for Pillow.
+You must install python3, python3-dev and some libs for Pillow.

 ### Installation